qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 Even though Electric Cars don't use fuel directly, The number L/100km for electric cars is the equivalent liters of gas to generate electric to run 100km.

+NOTE For the graph
+- the last graph text are too small
+    - don't use text - {percentage} people might mistaken it is a minus sign